trenkenshu/Restaurants-UI/Readme.md

-## RaViOle - service for online reservation restaurants
+## RaViOle - service for online restaurants reservation

+### **Instruction for start application:**
+Click on app link and enjoy : [Raviole](https://rs-clone-raviole-booking.netlify.app/)

+### **Application description:**
-#### The user can get acquainted with the list of restaurants in his city (so far two cities are available - Minsk and Kazan), see the location of restaurants on the map.
-On the restaurant page, you can find general information about the restaurant (opening hours, cuisine, menu, interior photos), book a table on the website, write a review.
+- User can view the list of restaurants in chosen city (so far two cities are available - Minsk and Kazan),see the location of restaurants on the map;
-#### For each review or booking, the user earns points.
-#### Registration and authorization of users is implemented on the site, in your personal account you can see reservations, reviews, favorite restaurants
+- Registration and authorization of users is implemented on the site
+- On User page user can see his reservations, reviews, and favorite restaurants
+- User can visit restaurant page by clicking on restaurant name or button on map popup upon restaurant marker;
+- On the restaurant page, User can find general information about the restaurant (opening hours, cuisine, menu, interior photos);
+- Main functionality is a possibility to book a table in chosen restaurant (user can choose table in table scheme, time and date when user want to visit chosen restaurant);
+- User can write a review about restaurant;
+- Bonus system is implemented on the site.
+For each review or booking, the user earns points.
+User can see bonus level on User page;

 ### **Test account:**